 WiFi is free in 45-minute blocks.
 Upgrade for speedier service or watch another commercial to re-up for 45 more minutes!

 In general, sleeping here is no problem.
 Travellers particularly noted these areas in Terminal 1 for some peace and quiet: a hidden carpeted area behind the escalators leading up from the baggage claim area, the pre-Security Mezzanine on Floor 3, and Concourse D’s observation deck.
 Benches without armrests are located in Concourse E. Terminal 2 is less busy, so it tends to be quieter.
 No matter where you wind up, it’s likely to be bright and chilly, so earplugs and an extra layer are helpful.
 (If you happen to be stuck here thanks to severe snow storms, the airport does provide sleeping mats and blankets.)
 Looking for an actual bed?
-Free shuttles connect to several hotels within 10-minutes of the airport.
+One hotel is located on airport property and free shuttles connect to several hotels within 10-minutes of the airport.
 See our Minneapolis Airport Guide for details.

 These are just a few things to do on a layover at Minneapolis Airport.
 Visit our Minneapolis Airport Guide for more information about more services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.